 Pla de Mallorca, Finca Aubocassa, Manacor (Mallorca)

-Putting the glass horizontally to moisten the inside with the oil by rolling it and then returning it to a vertical position stratifies the aromas, allowing to separate the tasting.
-The first impression is spectacular.
-The delicate aromas of lemon and recently cut fresh grass float over the glass.
-In the glass resides the smell of a vegetal garden with the Ramallet Tomato as its king and combines with the aromas of other vegetables and gives the impression of a fresh mixed Gazpacho.
-The fruity notes of green banana and apple appear, and, in the background, the aromas of nuts and especially green almond.
-The feeling of the rich variety of Mallorcan herbs and plants appear alongside a bouquet of wild Mediterranean flowers and the delicate details of teh mastic bushes that grow around the estate.
+Rotating the glass enough to cover the walls and then straightening it vertically, the aromas will be stratified by density, allowing the differentiation of aromas from the most subtle to the heaviest.
+In the glass, resides the smell of a vegetable garden with prevailing Ramallet tomato which combines with the aromas of other vegetables to give the impression of a freshly made Gazpacho.
+The essence of artichoke makes a subtle appearance.
+The fruity notes of green banana and apple also appear, and in the background, the aromas of nuts and especially green almond arrive.
+The feeling of the rich variety of Mallorcan herbs and plants appear alongside a bouquet of wild Mediterranean flowers and the delicate details of the mastic bushes that grow around the estate.

-The first sensation is of silkiness, fullness and freshness.
-We then perceive the fruits and vegetables that we appreciated earlies in the nose.
+The first sensation is of silkiness, fullness, and freshness.
+We then perceive the fruits and vegetables that we appreciated earlier in the nose.
 The fresh almond plays a special role, and we note a certain spiciness that enlivens the whole ensemble.
-There is no bitterness at all but the light and the sweetness of Mallorca reign.
+There is no bitterness at all though the light and the sweetness of Mallorca are the main characteristics.
+The perfect balance of an unforgettable landscape creates an elegance and freshness that elevate the uniqueness of Aubocassa.

 Put a little oil in a transparent stem glass.